 Pelvic Health Physical Therapy

-Experiencing Urinary Incontinence (UI) and/or Pelvic Pain?
-Nanticoke Rehabilitation Services’ new pelvic health physical therapy program can help.
+Experiencing urinary incontinence (UI) and/or pelvic pain?
+Nanticoke’s new pelvic health physical therapy program can help.

 Pelvic health physical therapy is the treatment of a variety of medical conditions including incontinence (urinary and fecal), pelvic pain, pre-and post-gynecological surgery and bony pelvis pain.
 Many people of various ages suffer from these conditions, not realizing that in many cases, they are treatable.

 Benefits include relief from many of the following signs/symptoms:

 - Accidental leakage of urine when coughing, sneezing, or laughing

 - Coccyx disorders

 - Colorectal conditions and constipation